mwilen/hokanjs/README.md

 });
 ```

-Once hokan is initialized you can simply set and get the properties using `hokan.key`.
+Once hokan is initialized you can simply set and get the properties using `hokan.keys.key`.
 ```
-hokan.text = 'This is awesome!'
+hokan.keys.text = 'This is awesome!'
-console.log(hokan.text) // This is awesome!
+console.log(hokan.keys.text) // This is awesome!

 // Or set multiple key values at the same time using set hokan.set({